 The customer experience is the most important thing to consider when establishing workstations for multiple phone lines.
 Using positive language at all times helps establish a camaraderie with your callers.
 Negative phrasing should be avoided at all costs.
 Remember, ensuring customer satisfaction will help to further your business' bottom line down the road.

 Phone system capabilities are another important part of having the right tools in place for achieving successful customer service results.
-Features like call recording, logging, caller ID, voicemail, ease of use, ringing options, hold music or service listings and voice-over IP are all features that should be considered when assessing phone systems.
+Features that should be considered when assessing phone systems:

 Having a computer or standardized forms for your operators’ availability can help with message taking, note taking, form completion, customer resolution issues, etc. Assess what is unique to your business and set up systems for effective client management for your operators.
 Also consider having a system to allow operators to notify a supervisor or backup when in need.
 Consider a chat feature, a help button or other form of notification.